tianshu129/foqat/README.md

 ## Overview

-FOQAT is an R package designed for qucik analysis of atmospheric field observation data.
+FOQAT is an R package designed for qucik analysis of atmospheric (especially for chemistry) field observation and air pollution data.

 FOQAT stands for "Filed observation quick analysis toolkit".